Tipularia discolor aka Crippled Cranefly

 Crippled Cranefly, Cranefly Orchid

-How to care for Crippled Cranefly
+How difficult is it to take care of Crippled Cranefly

 Even if you don't have a green thumb, you can successfully care for Crippled Cranefly due to its easy-going nature.